MathisBD/isosurf-rendering/README.md

 # Building

-Required libraries : openGL (mesa), glfw, glew, glm.
+Required libraries : openGL, glfw, glew, glm.

-To build the project (out of source) : go to /build, then cmake -DCMAKE_BUILD_TYPE=mode .. && make && ./test CMake supports different build modes :
+To build the project (out of source) : go to ./build (create it if necessary), then : cmake -DCMAKE_BUILD_TYPE=mode .. && make && ./test CMake supports different build modes :
     - Debug : no optimizations
     - Release : optimizations but no debug symbols
     - RelWithDebInfo : optimizations + debug symbols (useful for profiling)

+# Running

+Use the arrow keys to move left/right and forward/backwards.
+To move up : right SHIFT.
+To move down : right CTRL.
+To look around use hold down the right button of the mouse.

+The color of a triangle indicates how small it is.
 # Sources:

 Gregorski, Benjamin, Mark Duchaineau, Peter Lindstrom, Valerio Pascucci, and Kenneth I. Joy.
 "Interactive view-dependent rendering of large isosurfaces."
 In Proceedings of the conference on Visualization'02, pp. 475-484.
 IEEE Computer Society, 2002.